 This temple across from the UNO HOUSE had spring water well.
 Apparently it was famous for its quality.

-Old neighbor says, before the city subway system was made, the well used to spring an abundance of water.
+Old neighbor says, before the city subway system was made, the well supplied more water.

 09-22-05 Day-off II

 Me and Jason S checked out the KYOTO LOCO space.
-It's still desolated, only few volunteers racing with clock for tomorrow's opening.
+It was still empty, only few volunteers working around a clock for tomorrow's opening.
 Nice to find Toru-san met at CMWC NYC few month back.
 We were about to leave for sight seeing but Messenger KAZE stuff kept us to help their work.

 We cleaned up the entrance, draped the main sponsor banner, made a sound stages.
 I heard Trackstar crews helped them to carry entire crates of drinks.
 Squid, as the tallest one in the bunch, was also helping hanging 30 feet tall video screen.

-Top of steak source + mayo, they put bonito three inches high plus scallions another three inches.
-You must dig tako-yaki deep under the toppings.
+Top of steak source + mayo, comes with bonito three inches high and scallions another three inches.
 Jason S ate entire half pound of scallions!

-For NYC resident, complete absence of graffiti would make you uneasy.
-I couldn't restrain myself from taking snapshots when I found these at alley btwn the mall.
+As a NYC resident, complete absence of graffiti made me uneasy.
+I couldn't resist from taking snapshots when I found these at alley btwn the mall.

 This dude rode the bike flat on front, and bare rim on rear!

-Could be the future snap shot of myslef?
-Damn right!
+Could be the future snap shot of me?

 This tiniest temple was in the middle of Shinkyogoku mall.
 Kyoto rules!